Indicio-tech/aries-mobileagent-react-native-old/README.md

 #### Native Module Linking or Usage Issues

-If you end up changes dependencies or structures, you may need to clean the app:
+If you end up changing dependencies or structures, you may need to clean the app:
 ```
 cd android
 ./gradlew clean